Pakistan Frees All But 1 Accused In Gang Rape

 Hasan said a male chauvinistic legal system continues to discriminate against Pakistani women.
 He said the Federal Shariat Court seeks to roll back the 2006 Protection of Women Act on the grounds that it conflicts with ordinances that govern such things as adultery and rape.
 The Shariah judges want to restore provisions that require women who have been raped to produce four witnesses, and to allow police to arrest a woman on a charge of adultery based on the fact she filed a report of rape.

-Mai said with the accused rapists going free, she is worried for her safety and is not inclined to appeal.
+Mai, who established a women's aid group and several schools in her village, said with the accused rapists going free, she is worried for her safety and is not inclined to appeal.